sanjeevsharma0419/ArrayMinMaxValue/Readme.md

-# ArrayLeastValue
+# ArrayMinMaxValue
-Find least value in a given array
+Find minimum and maximum value in a given array in different ways:
+1. Using foreach loop
+2. Using arr.sort() function
+3. Using inbuilt functions of array

 Given an array of integers, find the least value from it.
 Example:
 1. If array is [-1, -2, 1, 2] then output should be -2.